Piazza del Campo and the Palio

 The Crete Senesi area, located North of Val d’Orcia, also has a very distinguished look: the name “Crete” derives from the clay present in the ground, which gives the landscape its characteristic grey-blue colour and an appearance often described as lunar.
 This distinct region feels like an island, where time passes slowly.

 The best way to explore Siana and its surroundings is to drive and wander in this magical land.
 There are many small villages worth a visit, perfect for taking a glimpse of the local traditions, tasting some wine or having a quick lunch.
-The Salogi team will be happy to help you plan your tailored vacation in Siena, so please don’t hesitate to contact us.
+The Salogi team will be happy to help you explore our range of Tuscany villas, and plan your tailored vacation in Siena, so please don’t hesitate to contact us.

 You May Also Like